omltcat/turbulent-flow/paper/paper.md

 ## Customization
 `SynthEddy` allows user to easily program certain aspects of the generated field to better suit their specific needs.
 This includes:
-- Non-uniform mean velocity profile.
+- Non-uniform mean velocity distribution.
   Instead of inputting a constant mean velocity across the field, user can provide a function to obtain mean $x$-velocity ($\overline{\mathbf{u}}$) based on $y$- and $z$-coordinates.
 This is useful in situations like channel flow or boundary layer.
 - Eddy shape function.
   A function that describes the velocity distribution of individual eddies.

+  Detailed explanation on editing these functions can be found in the [README.md](https://github.com/omltcat/turbulent-flow/blob/main/README.md#customization).

 ## Typical use case
 - Whole field (IC and research)
   To jump start a CFD simulation, the user can generate a field and query the whole size of the field at $t=0$ to be used as initial condition.
 This use case can also be used in turbulent research, such as turbulent energy spectrum analysis.
 Depending on the size of the field and query meshgrid resolution, this can take significant time and memory.
 - Salami slicing (BC)
-  In a continuously running CFD simulation, the user can query a keep querying a thin subsection of the field with advancing time, and feed the results as inlet boundary conditions to the simulation.
+  In a continuously running CFD simulation, the user can keep querying a thin subsection of the field with advancing time, and feed the results as inlet boundary conditions to the simulation.
 Since the region is much smaller than the whole field, this can be done significantly faster.
   `SynthEddy` allows querying any subsection of the same field at any time, and ensures continuity between different queried space and time.
 See [Information preserving](#information-preserving) for more details.

-## Performance benchmark
+## Performance and benchmark
+To improve performance on large meshgrid, the grid is divided into chunks for efficient batch processing.
+This is detailed in the [Module Guide (MG)](https://github.com/omltcat/turbulent-flow/blob/main/docs/Design/SoftArchitecture/MG.pdf) (see Chunking section).

 A benchmark test is included in the repository (see [README.md](https://github.com/omltcat/turbulent-flow/blob/main/README.md#running-the-test-cases)) for users to get a performance estimate on their machine with a typical whole field query use case.
 The benchmark has a $1000^3$ meshgrid (acceptable for today's publication) and around 10 million eddies.
 On an Intel i9-13900K CPU, the run time is approximately 1 hour.

 # Design and development
+To ensure `SynthEddy` can adapt to different use cases and be easily maintainable and customizable, the program is designed with the following principles:

 ## Information preserving
 A key design philosophy of `SynthEddy` is to preserve as much information as possible in the generated field, hence the separate query process.